tcmulder/phases/trunk/readme.txt

 = Using PHP Functions and Advanced Features =

-You can [visit the documentation](http://www.thinkaquamarine.com/development/workflows-plugin/) for more information on using PHP functions, along with code examples and details on more advanced features.
+You can [visit the documentation](http://www.thinkaquamarine.com/development/phases-plugin/) for more information on using PHP functions, along with code examples and details on more advanced features.

 == Installation ==

-1. Upload "workflows" to the "/wp-content/plugins/" directory.
+1. Upload "phases" to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.

 == Changelog ==